cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/goals/goals-retirement-faq.md

 ## Will Viva Goals be replaced with another solution?

-Microsoft won't be replacing Viva Goals or integrating its functionality into other products.
+Since Microsoft won’t be replacing Viva Goals or integrating its features into other products, we’ve put together an OKR software comparison of third-party tools and a list of Microsoft partners who can help you through this transition.
+To get a copy of this document, please contact GoalsDecom@microsoft.com.
 Existing customers will have until December 31, 2025, or until their licenses expire, to transition to an alternative solution.
-We're actively exploring third-party solutions and partnerships to facilitate a smoother transition and will update these FAQs as new information becomes available.

 ## How long will users have access to Viva Goals?